capjan/CoreLib/Core/Doc/Parser/AttributeBasedOptions.md

 ## Example

-1. Define a POCO Class for the Options
+1. Define a POCO class for the options
 ```csharp
 public class Options : CliOptions
 {